 Painted models I avoid, even if they have just 3 or 4 colours.
 These will need stripping if you’re to repaint them and not lose any detail.
-But 1 or 2 colours is fine and can be easily painted over without fear of losing detail.
-Plus those colours can often be complimentary to your final colour pallet, e.g. greens and khaki colours – so they are not too hard to cover over.
+But 1 or 2 colours are fine and can be easily painted over without fear of losing detail.
+Plus those colours can often be complementary to your final colour pallet, e.g. greens and khaki colours – so they are not too hard to cover over.
 I wouldn’t buy bright red Guardsmen!

 Some examples are below taken from eBay which should give you some idea.
-Having an airbrush helps slightly as it allows me to prime models with very little paint, rattle can paints are awesome (I use them a lot) but if you want a fine layer to cover existing paint then they might be too aggressive with their paint load.
+Having an airbrush helps slightly as it allows me to prime models with very little paint, rattle can paint are awesome (I use them a lot) but if you want a fine layer to cover existing paint then they might be too aggressive with their paint load.